RaudEduward/RaudEduward/README.md

 - 👋 Hi, I’m @RaudEduward
 - I'm 15 years old
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python, and I want to be a fullstack developer

 <!---